-If you require additional envelopes, please contact our Customer Contact Centre.
+If you require additional envelopes, please contact our customer support centre.

 See our guidance on handling contaminated scripts.

-Attach one label per packet, making sure the unit and component number match the scripts enclosed.
+Attach one label per packet, making sure the assessment code matches the scripts enclosed.

 If you have still not received your labels within three days of an examination, you can request emergency replacement labels from Interchange).